TrveFenris/slav/README.md

 # You Are Slav

 > Quick quiz to check if you are actually slav.
+Hosted at https://trvefenris.github.io/slav/.

 ## Available Scripts